"""A class for manipulating time series based on measurements at

 if time_transform is None:

-time_transform = cls.csv_time_transform
+time_transform = lambda s: datetime.datetime.strptime(

 if value_transform is None:

-value_transform = cls.csv_value_transform
+value_transform = lambda s: s

 result = cls(default=default)